pandeysoni/pandeysoni.github.io/content/posts/2019-09-06-scrape-website-using-puppeteer-in-node-js.md

 }
 ```

-The output json will look like this -
+The output json will look as shown below -

 ```
 [ { title: 'Node.js Tutorial - W3Schools',